ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 13. Enable the **External standby orchestrator interface** to allow the orchestrator to manage failover operations by recognizing a standby node for redundancy and resilience.

     a.
 Complete the [External Orchestrator setup](/docs/dr-automation-powervs?topic=dr-automation-powervs-manage-exter) to prepare for standby configuration.
     b.
-Hover over the **External standby orchestrator interface** button to generate the standby node IP, for example, `IP:xx.x.x.xxx`.
+Hover over the **External standby orchestrator interface** button to view the standby orchestrator IP, for example, `IP:xx.x.x.xxx`.
     c.
-Copy the generated IP and add it in the [**Add Node**](/docs/dr-automation-powervs?topic=dr-automation-powervs-nav-pan#ksys-set-tab-detai) section.
+Use the standby orchestrator IP and add it in the [**Add Node**](/docs/dr-automation-powervs?topic=dr-automation-powervs-nav-pan#ksys-set-tab-detai) section.
     d.
 Click the **External standby orchestrator interface** button to enable the interface.
     e.
 Click the **Refresh** icon to update the status.
     f.
 Confirm that the interface is enabled and the standby orchestrator is ready for use.